ridget/rails-camp/README.md

 ## Building

-"middleman build" command will build locally.
-Currently Middleman is breaking file paths, with trailing /'s, so what should be "stylesheets/site.css" is "/stylesheets/site.css".
-I have yet to fix this in any way other than manually correcting!
+"middleman build" command will build locally and should work.
+When using [MGD](https://github.com/hovancik/middleman-github-deploy) to push site to GitHub Pages file paths are breaking.
+So what should be "stylesheets/site.css" is "/stylesheets/site.css".
+Yet to fix this in any way other than manually correcting!
 It's a pain, will be looking further into it.

 ## To Do

-Must:
+Now:
 * Ti.to setup and links
-* Sponsor ticket application setup and link
 * Switch out sponsor table placeholder to “TBA”
-* Format panels to be same height
+* Fix flex box for medium window width
 * Fix hero responsiveness (terrible for mobiles currently)
-* Page jumps
 * Stick ticket buttons to bottom of panels

-Maybe:
+* Add contact for sponsorship interest
-* Custom URL
+* Custom url

+Later:
+* Sponsor ticket application setup and link
 * Format sponsor images
 * Carousel of Adelaide Hills images
 * Format speaker table
+* Format sponsor images